ptrichr/Datron/guides/tooling.md

     - The shaft diameter is the diameter of the shank of the tool, or part of the tool after the taper that is being clamped

 ![tool dimensions](../assets/tooling.png)

+## Datron Tool System

+- Datron tools are a bit special compared to conventional CNC tooling, since the Datron is a non-conventional machine
+- ** Adapters and Rings **
+  - The Datron's collet system is standardized to work with 8mm shank diameters.
+However, if you've looked at a few Datron endmills, you'll notice that not all of the shafts are the same diameter.
+We can remedy this by using adapters (usually located in the drawer labeled "Datron Tools in Containers"), which will convert xmm to 8mm.
+You will have to use a tool located in the "Tool Change & Brushes" drawer
+  - For tools that are clamped directly by the spindle, and not using an adapter, we have to use stop rings.
+The reason for this is so that the tool is always level with the face of the collet, to ensure that the tool is level while cutting.
+There are 2 types of rings, the small diameter rings and the large diameter rings.
+The large diameter rings have multiple uses, and are locked in using a set screw.
+The small diameter rings are single-use, and are fit using a small press located in the "Tool Change & Brushes" drawer

+# Fusion Tool Library